-Our District Airport is a Joint Venture with the Ministry for Transport.
-The principal activity is the provision of Airport and Landing facilities.
-Land is owned 100% by the Crown.
+Our District Airport is a joint venture with the Crown through the Ministry of Transport.
+The principal activity is the provision of airport and landing facilities.
+The land is owned 100% by the Crown.
 Council's ownership consists of 100% of buildings and lighting and 50% interest in all other assets, liabilities and net surplus.
-Council operates the airport as the Airport Authority under the Airport Authorities Act 1966 (S3), and its objectives are to run the airport in a cost effective and efficient manner while meeting Ministry of Transport requirements.
+Council operates the airport as the Airport Authority under the Airport Authorities Act 1966 (S3) and its objectives are to run the airport in a cost effective and efficient manner while meeting Ministry of Transport requirements.
 Day-to-day management is effected by way of a management contract with Northland Aviation Limited.